 When you need a new running shoe, you've got choices.
 Do you want a minimalist sneaker?
 These are shoes with almost no padding.
 They make it feel like you're running barefoot.
 Their only job is to protect your soles from dirt and road debris.

 Or, do you prefer a maximalist shoe?
 These are the SUPER padded sneakers like Hoka One One.
 Some runners swear these shoes are their running injury solution!
+And, more recently, fashion lovers have also embraced these chunky shoes, as something called the "dad sneaker" took over street style everywhere.

 Finally, are you just a regular sneaker lover?
 You've still got tough choices!
 Do you want Ultraboost padding?
 Prefer a Nike Air Unit?
 Maybe foam cushioning is your best bet?
 I get it: this is one tough decision!